MicrosoftDocs/dynamics365smb-docs/financials/ui-extensions-quickbooks-online-data-migration.md

 ---

-# The QuickBooks Online Data Migration Extension for Dynamics 365 for Financials
+# The QuickBooks Online Data Migration Extension for Dynamics 365 Business edition
 This extension is included in the **Data Migration** assisted setup guide to help you migrate important business data from QuickBooks Online to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For example, this is useful when your business is growing, and you've decided to upgrade your business management app by starting to use [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## What data can I import from QuickBooks Online?